dgaydukov/cert-aws/sa/files/sa.md

 * sse-c - encrypt/decrypt with customer key - you have to provide key for every request get/put and s3 manage encryption (when you put object s3 encrypt it using provided key, when you get object - s3 decrypt object with your key from request).
 You have to use https + cli/sdk.
 You provide key in [headers for each request](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeysSSEUsingRESTAPI.html), when you use cli/sdk you pass `--sse-customer-key` and it automatically transform it into required header.
 So when you have a requirement that customer want to manage key with sse, you have to use this this option.
 In this case s3 manages encryption/decryption but you manage keys.
+S3 doesn't store client key, it removed from memory after encryption done, only randomly-salted HMAC version is stored to check if you supply correct key to decrypt.
+So if you lose the key - your object is lost.
+If you enable versioning - you can encrypt each version with new client key.
 Upload with encryption:
 * you don't encrypt s3 bucket, you encrypt objects before they stored on disks in aws data center
 * you can send `--server-side-encryption=AES256` for each put method in order to encrypt individual objects (in this case some objects inside bucket would be encrypted, while others not)